Safe withdrawal rate UK 2026 — pension drawdown guide.

 - •Dynamic strategies reduce depletion risk but introduce income variability, which may not suit all circumstances.

-- ▸William Bengen's 1994 research found that a 4% initial withdrawal rate, adjusted for inflation, survived every 30-year period in US market history from 1926–1992.
+- ▸William Bengen's 1994 research found that a 4% initial withdrawal rate, adjusted for inflation, survived the 30-year US historical periods he tested from 1926–1976 retirement start years.
 [Journal of Financial Planning]

 - ▸UK-specific safe withdrawal rate research suggests 3.0–3.5% is more appropriate for UK-based portfolios, reflecting lower historical real returns than US equities.
 [Wade Pfau / Journal of Financial Planning]